 The US Geological Survey (USGS) publishes monthly estimates of nitrogen loading and other aspects of water quality from the Mississippi River watershed into the Gulf of Mexico (http://toxics.usgs.gov/hypoxia/mississippi/).
 The USGS provides information on the data calculations, including an estimate of the 95% confidence range for the nitrogen load.
-The May nitrite+nitrate ( $NO{2+3}$ ) and total nitrogen (TN) load for the Mississippi River watershed for May is shown in Figure 4.
+The May nitrite+nitrate (NO2+3) and total nitrogen (TN) load for the Mississippi River watershed for May is in Figure 3.
+The total nitrogen load in May is increasingly dominated by the nitrite+nitrate load, which is now about 70% of the TN load.

-Figure 4.
-The annual nitrite+nitrate ( $NO{2+3}$ ) and total nitrogen (TN) load for the Mississippi River watershed for May.
+Figure 3.
+The annual nitrite+nitrate (NO2+3) and total nitrogen (TN) load for the Mississippi River watershed for May.
 The estimates are from the USGS.